Understanding your Title 24 Energy Compliance Report is Essential:

 Page three repeats the basic project information as stated on the cover page, as well as provides a summary of HERS (CF3R) requirements.
 Keep in mind, this is NOT the full list of requirements for your project.
 Installer verifications (CF2R) are also a part of every project and cover a broader range of forms that we will discuss later on.

 At the top, the Title 24 Reports lists the required features.
 These required features were added on for extra compliance points that may have been needed to get a passing score.
 Some examples include but are not limited to highly insulated ductwork, ducts in conditioned spaces, hot water distribution, and window overhangs.
 In the middle, the report lists HERS Rater requirements, which are items that must be signed off by the Rater as opposed to the installer, contractor, builder, or homeowner.
 Commonly, contractors overlook the kitchen range hood verification.
-We find that most contractors are unaware of kitchen hood requirements, and that they should chose the exhaust system from the HVI or AHAM directories.
+We find that most contractors are unaware of kitchen hood requirements and that they should choose the exhaust system from the HVI or AHAM directories.

 Insulation, Roof, and Attic